Submissions to Brief Policy Perspectives are open to any member of the Trachtenberg School community: current students, staff, faculty, and alumni.

 - Opinion piece: an informed personal opinion on existing or forthcoming policy

-- Article review: a review of long form articles (think feature pieces in something like The Atlantic or the New York Times Magazine).
+- Article review: a review of a long-form reported article (feature pieces in publications like The Atlantic or the New York Times Magazine).
 Please include a link to the article you are reviewing.

 - Event recap: a description of policy-related events (speeches, debates, lectures, hearings, etc.)